js313/discord-clone/README.md

 # Discord Clone: Chat Platform

 Welcome to Discord Clone!
-Our project is a real-time chat platform that offers a similar experience to the popular communication platform, Discord.
+This project is a real-time chat platform that offers a similar experience to the popular communication platform, Discord.

 ## Features